pixelspark/warp/README.md

 ### WarpConduit
 * [Rethink-Swift](https://github.com/pixelspark/rethink-swift) for RethinkDB connectivity
 * [TCXMLWriter](https://github.com/monkeydom/TCMXMLWriter) for writing to XML files.
+* [Rethink.swift](https://github.com/pixelspark/rethink-swift) for connecting to RethinkDB databases
+* Libmysqlclient for accessing MySQL (included for OS X and iOS as binary)
+* Libpq for accessing PostgreSQL (included for OS X and iOS as binary)

 ### Warp
 * [Charts](https://github.com/danielgindi/Charts) for chart drawing